opiliones/Snail/README.md

   @ ([a b c]~[a b c]) && echo $@?
   a b c
   ```
-  String formatting can be use in arithmetic expansion.
+  String formatting can be use in arithmetic expression.
   ```
   @ echo (%8s Hello)
      Hello